+Need to do some research into the name of this man in English

 Modified into the style of a Coptic Doxology from the Byzantine Rite hymns in 2016.

 Modified into the style of a Coptic Doxology from the Byzantine Rite hymns in 2016.